-You may request deferred disposition through mail, e-mail or in person.
-If you request deferred disposition through mail or e – mail, an Order will be mailed to you.
-It is your responsibility to keep Municipal Court updated with a new address to ensure that you will receive your Order.
+You may also request deferred disposition through mail, e-mail or in person.
+Print and fill out the form located in yellow on the right of the screen.
+If you request deferred disposition through mail or e-mail, an Order will be mailed to you.

 All mail should be addressed to: